 I posed a question to readers on Twitter whether a bit about Garfield’s assassin, Charles Guiteau, would be of interest and a couple of folks chimed in.
 So, I think this will be a good one for the next “Reader’s Choice.”
 There is also a great book out now by Candice Millard called “Destiny of the Republic” that discusses the events surrounding the assassination — and subsequent poor medical treatment — of President Garfield.
-If you enjoy this post, you should check it out.

 Anyone that took American history in high school knows that Charles Guiteau shot President Garfield — if they were history nerds, they’d remember it happened at the Baltimore and Potomac Railroad Station, at 6th and B St. NW (B is now Constitution).
 But, you’re probably interested in his time here in Washington.
 Where did he sleep?
 Where did he eat?
 And who did he interact with?